Distemper, Adenovirus, Leptospirosis, Parainfluenza, Parvovirus, Corona virus, Bordetella, Lyme Disease, Giardia, and Rabies

 Kamp K-9 Reader's Choice Awards Nominee!
 Kamp K-9 has made the short list thanks to all of your nominations in choosing us as the Best Pet Boarding-Daycare facility in Mississauga.
 A big bark-out to those who nominated us.
 Woof Woof!
 You CAN NOW VOTE for Kamp K-9 (and lots of other deserving businesses)...
 Read more

 Kamp K-9's Old and New Location!
 Kamp K-9 has been given an actual Closing Date of May 31st, 2019.
-This does not give us alot of time to find a new location or move our stuff into storage (whichever comes first) but we are not giving up!
-Our staff and friends and...
+In the meantime, Sue will watch the dogs at her home in the Applewood area of Mississauga (Bloor/Tomken/Dixie/Dundas area).
+This does not give us alot of time to find a new...
 Read more

-Kamp K-9 is devastatingly sad to advise that our facility will be closing very soon, HOWEVER, we are hoping to find a new location to continue looking after your fur-babies.
-The new landlord/developer that took over the building last year advised that they want to receive almost double the rent...
+Kamp K-9 is devastatingly sad to advise that our facility will be closing very soon due to a new landlord and the pandemic.
+HOWEVER, we are hoping to find a new location to continue looking after your fur-babies.
+As such, and not wanting to “give up” (it’s not my style) we...
 Read more

 In recent years, concerns have been raised about immune-mediated disease following vaccinations.
 However, there is still significant scientific controversy regarding the data available.
 While there is no doubt that annual vaccinations have helped eradicate the incidence of once common viral diseases such as canine distemper, hepatitis, and canine parvovirus, many...
 Read more